 MOLT LIMITS & PLUMAGE - These fields are to be used for adult birds aged more specifically than AHY (i.e., SY, ASY, TY, or ATY), as well as for any birds (including those aged HY or AHY) aged by molt limit or plumage (i.e., any time "L" or "P" is used as a how-aged code).
 Up to eight fields, which describe individual (or multiple) feather tracts or non-feathered body parts, may be considered for any individual bird.
-At least one of the first seven fields must be filled in if the bird is aged by molt limit or plumage, and at least one of the fields must be filled in if the bird is aged SY, ASY, TY, or ATY.
+At least one of the first seven fields must be filled in if the bird is aged SY, ASY, TY, or ATY.
 Refer to Pyle (1997), Froehlich (2003), and Saracco (2004) for additional discussion and examples of the use of molt limits and plumage criteria for ageing landbirds.
 Note that in Saracco (2004) and in the material that follows, we use the new molt terminology of Howell et al. (2003) as discussed by Pyle (2004).
 In particular, as compared to molt terminology in Pyle (1997), we use "formative feathers" instead of "first basic feathers," "preformative molt" instead of "first prebasic molt," "basic feathers" to mean "adult basic feathers," and "prebasic molt" to mean "adult prebasic molt."
 The eight MOLT LIMITS & PLUMAGE fields are:

-PRI.
-COVS - Primary coverts.
+- PRI.
+COVS Primary coverts. - SEC.

-- SEC.
 COVS Secondary coverts (i.e., greater, median, lesser, carpal, and alula coverts and alula). - PRIMARIES Primaries. - SECONDS Secondaries, not including the tertials. - TERTIALS Tertials. - RECTRICES Rectrices. - BODY PLUM.
 Includes all feather tracts of the head, upperparts and underparts (including the underwing coverts). - NON-FEATH Includes all non-feather parts including bill, mouth, eye, legs, and feet.
 A note is required if this field is used.